Yero1990/HALLC_ANALYSIS/README.md

 # HALL C ANALYSIS
 This repository stores a general as well as experiment-specific upper-level analysis codes.
 Each experiment-specific code inherits its methods from the base analyzer code.

-I will also (in the future) add a directory for genric low-level analysis codes (for example, codes to set reference times, time windows, detector calibrations, etc.)
+I will also (in the future) add a directory for generic low-level analysis codes (for example, codes to set reference times, time windows, detector calibrations, etc.)

 ## Upper-Level Analysis Overview